 The driver’s seat in this example, is trimmed in Dark Glacier and Cool White leathers, the former is a full aniline material and the latter a new, semi-aniline lightweight leather, developed by the Bridge of Weir Leather Company.
 Thanks to the air infused beneath the surface during the manufacturing process, the material density is reduced and the weight cut by 30 per cent.

 Since there are only 106 units to build, McLaren wants to “push colour and materials design into uncharted territory”, where the owners will have full freedom of personalisation.

 Which pretty much brings us to the business end of the story.
-McLaren just said that the Speedtail will be powered by a petrol-electric hybrid powertrain which delivers a combined 1,050 PS or about 1,035 bhp.
-The combustion engine is expected to be a 4.0-litre twin-turbo V8 which also powers the Senna.
+The Speedtail will be powered by a petrol-electric hybrid powertrain, which delivers a combined 1,050 PS or about 1,035 bhp and a maximum torque of 1,150 Nm.
+The combustion engine is a 4.0-litre twin-turbo V8, which also powers the Senna.